 Final Review Thoughts

 I’d love to hear your thoughts on the book.
 Did you see all the messages and correlations that I noticed after I reflected on the story for some time?
-Or did the book leave you with a different message about human’s responsibility for the future of our planet.
+Or did the book leave you with a different message about humanity’s responsibility for the future of our planet?

 On a related note, watch this video.
 It aligns perfectly with the book.